-- pay out the FCC Loan Facility (approximately \$13.5 million) (which was used in connection with certain property purchases as described under the heading "Recent Developments Acquisitions -Longueuil, Quebec Place Desormeaux"); and - to pay down the Acquisition Facility (approximately \$5 million) (as described below under the heading "Plan of Distribution") put in place for a property purchase completed in 2011.
+• pay out the FCC Loan Facility (approximately \$13.5 million) (which was used in connection with certain property purchases as described under the heading "Recent Developments - Acquisitions -Longueuil, Quebec - Place Desormeaux"), and both of which will further improve the balance sheet of the Trust.
 If the Underwriters exercise the Over-Allotment Option in full, the estimated net proceeds to the Trust from the Offering, after deducting the Underwriters' fee of \$1,035,030 and the estimated expenses of the Offering of \$500,000, will be approximately \$21,466,000.
 The Trust intends to use the additional funds to further pay down the acquisition lines of credit and for general Trust purposes.